 3. Restaurant at The Bath Priory Hotel

 At the heart of the Bath Priory Hotel is their Michelin stared restaurant.
 Their menus focus on offering local seasonal dishes with exceptional flavor and presentation.
-We love that the restaurant have really thought hard about catering for all.
+We love that the restaurant has really thought hard about catering for all.
 Not only is there a general a la carte menu but they have actually painstakingly created their own vegetarian a la carte menu.
-Not only that, but as much as possible they use the products that have been home grown in their own garden.
+Not only that, this contemporary restaurant use products that have been homegrown in their own garden as much as possible.
 Extra brownie points from us!

 Restaurant at The Bath Priory Hotel